zilliztech/zdoc/docs/tutorials/data/schema-data-fields/use-dense-vector.md

 ### Perform similarity search{#perform-similarity-search}

-Semantic search based on dense vectors is one of the core features of Milvus, allowing you to quickly find data that is most similar to a query vector based on the distance between vectors.
+Semantic search based on dense vectors is one of the core features of Zilliz Cloud clusters, allowing you to quickly find data that is most similar to a query vector based on the distance between vectors.
 To perform a similarity search, prepare the query vector and search parameters, then call the `search` method.

 <Tabs groupId="code" defaultValue='python' values={[{"label":"Python","value":"python"},{"label":"Java","value":"java"},{"label":"NodeJS","value":"javascript"},{"label":"cURL","value":"bash"}]}>
 <TabItem value='python'>